dafny-lang/dafny/docs/_includes/Statements.md

 ### Loop Invariants

-`While` loops present a problem for Dafny.
-There is no way for Dafny to know in advance how many times the code will go around the loop.
-But Dafny needs to consider all paths through a program, which could include going around the loop any number of times.
-To make it possible for Dafny to work with loops, you need to provide loop invariants, another kind of annotation.
+Loops present a problem for specification-based reasoning.
+There is no way to know in advance how many times the code will go around the loop and a tool cannot reason about every one of a possibly unbounded sequence of unrollings.
+In order to consider all paths through a program, specification-based program verification tools require loop invariants, which are another kind of annotation.

-A loop invariant is an expression that holds upon entering a loop, and after every execution of the loop body.
+A loop invariant is an expression that holds just prior to the loop test, that is, upon entering a loop and after every execution of the loop body.
 It captures something that is invariant, i.e. does not change, about every step of the loop.
 Now, obviously we are going to want to change variables, etc. each time around